AudioAanZee Reference Flow Music Server (part 2)

 AudioAanZee Reference Flow review part 2

-My long standing reference, the Jeff Rowland Aeris DAC, was first used.
+My long-standing reference, the Jeff Rowland Aeris DAC, was first used.
 Connected via Audioquest Diamond USB cable, the two servers were compared.
-The first powercable that I tried (Mad Scientist the First) worked so well that I didn’t bother swapping it for others.
-It is however important to experiment with power connector phase, as this makes a marked difference.
+The first power cable that I tried (Mad Scientist the First) worked so well that I didn’t bother swapping it for others.
+It is, however, important to experiment with power connector phase, as this makes a marked difference.
 Just try it by rotating the Schuko: one way around will sound slower and the other will sound more upbeat.
 Although I am very familiar with my Ultra Flow, I decided to make a special playlist with varied music, to carefully compare between Ultra Flow and Reference Flow.
-But just like the first time that I heard the Ultra Flow, once again the quality of performance was so evident that I needed all of 20 seconds of the first track, to recognise that the Reference Flow not only sounded better than the Ultra Flow, but that it also sounded better than the Mark Levinson 37 transport into the Rowland Aeris DAC, and in areas where I wouldn’t have thought this possible.
+But just like the first time that I heard the Ultra Flow, once again the quality of performance was so evident that I needed all of 20 seconds of the first track, to recognize that the Reference Flow not only sounded better than the Ultra Flow, but that it also sounded better than the Mark Levinson 37 transport into the Rowland Aeris DAC, and in areas where I wouldn’t have thought this possible.

 Interestingly, for the first time, a music server not only sounds more fluid than CD, it also sounds more continuous and is even more engaging, not only in parts but totally!
-The Ultra Flow is already more fluid and has airier treble than the Levinson, but its texture is leaner, less luxurious, and especially with soul music, I still favoured the CD player.
-The Reference Flow however manages to sound at once more luxurious, more refined, more airy, more fluid, more continuous, but also more dynamic and more engaging than the Levinson.
-Not only does it excell in technical areas such as low level detailing, overall refinement and lack of digital artefacts, but it also combines all these elements into something much more reminiscent of analog replay!
+The Ultra Flow is already more fluid and has airier treble than the Levinson, but its texture is leaner, less luxurious, and especially with soul music, I still favored the CD player.
+The Reference Flow, however, manages to sound at once more luxurious, more refined, more airy, more fluid, more continuous, but also more dynamic and more engaging than the Levinson.
+Not only does it excel in technical areas such as low level detailing, overall refinement and lack of digital artifacts, but it also combines all these elements into something much more reminiscent of analog replay!

 Above: The song context menu is even more comprehensive…